itsmikefuller/sdatools/README.md

 ## Ongoing Development

 My current focus is building out the `distributions` module, as well as a small selection of goodness-of-fit tests in the `validation` module.
+Following the [Calibrating a Total Return Index model](https://github.com/itsmikefuller/sdatools/tree/main/case_studies/total_return_index/total_return_index.ipynb) case study, I noted that the current suite of distributions in `sdatools` needs expansion to accomodate distributions with fatter tails.